netzherpes/xkim1541/README.md

 Modified 18 Feb 2024 by Eduardo Casino <<mail@eduardocasino.es>>:

+Modified 15 Mar 2024 by Netzherpes to be used with the PAL-1 computer

 * General cleanup
 * Adjust ACPTR timeout to avoid false EOI detections
 * Optimize ZP usage